 3.2 Daily STOR vs Non-BM STOR utilisation costs

-On 29 January the largest amount was spent on STOR volume for the month (£96,000), of which 58% of the cost was non-BM STOR and 42% was BM STOR.
-The utilised BM STOR volume on this day was 344MWh and non-BM STOR volume was 1,684MWh.
+On 9 February the highest amount was spent on STOR volume for the month (£126,911), of which 48% of the cost was BM STOR and 52% was non-BM STOR.
+The utilised BM STOR volume on this day was 459MWh, compared to the average of 74MWh across the month.

 De-Rated Margin, Loss of Load Probability and the Reserve Scarcity Price

 There are times when the Utilisation Prices of STOR plants are uplifted using the Reserve Scarcity Price (RSVP) in order to calculate System Prices.
 The RSVP is designed to respond to capacity margins, so rises as the system gets tighter (the gap between available and required generation narrows).
 It is a function of De-Rated Margin (DRM) at Gate Closure, the likelihood that this will be insufficient to meet demand (the Loss of Load Probability, LoLP) and the Value of Lost Load (VoLL, set at £6,000/MWh from 1 November 2018).

 Graph 3.3 shows the daily minimum and average Gate Closure DRMs for February 2019.

 The System Operator has determined a dynamic relationship between each DRM and the LoLP, which will determine the RSVP.

 The minimum DRM in February was 2,509MW on 25 February in Settlement Period 38, (compared to 1,446MW in January).
 This DRM corresponded to a LoLP of 0.0031 and RSVP of £18.85/MWh (see Table 3.4).

 The RSVP re-prices STOR actions in the Imbalance Price calculation if it is higher than the original Utilisation Price.
 In total there were no actions repriced with the RSVP during February.